Peter Lake

-Peter Lake is an American businessman who serves as the Senior Director of Power for the White House National Energy Dominance Council as of 2025.
-He has also held roles as the chairman of the Public Utility Commission of Texas from 2021 to 2023, and as chairman of the Texas Water Development Board from 2018 to 2021.
+Peter Lake is an American businessman who served as the Senior Director of Power for the White House National Energy Dominance Council from 2025 to 2026.
+He previously served as the chairman of the Public Utility Commission of Texas from 2021 to 2023, and as chairman of the Texas Water Development Board from 2018 to 2021.

 Early life and education

 Originally from Tyler, Texas, Lake attended the University of Chicago and Stanford University.
 He earned a Bachelor of Arts in Public Policy from the University of Chicago and an MBA from Stanford's Graduate School of Business.

 Career

 Early career

 Lake began his career in the financial sector, working as a trader on the Chicago Board of Trade and the Chicago Mercantile Exchange as well as director of research at Gambit Trading.
 He also worked a number of private sector jobs which included director of business development at Lake Ronel Oil Co., and special projects director for private investment firm VantageCap Partners.